 Students must complete a number of hours observing licensed Five Element practitioners in practice.
 Some practitioners charge a fee for this service, but most do not.
 Fees for clinical observation outside of the Academy are set by the practitioner.
 There is no charge for clinical observation at the Academy’s clinic.

 Please see the Additional Costs for a list of estimated expenses in addition to tuition.
 Please see the catalog for additional book-keeping fees that might apply.

 Students may choose to participate in special workshops, courses or advanced training programs organized by the Academy.
 These are offered in addition to regularly scheduled classes.
 Fees and expenses for these programs are the responsibility of the student.

 Refunds are made directly to the student within 30 days after written notification of withdrawal or termination is received by the Academy.
-Cancellation by the student should be in writing by certified mail or in person.
-The official date of withdrawal from the program is the last date of attendance unless the school receives written notification indicating earlier withdrawal from the program.
+Cancellation by the student should be in writing by email, certified mail or in person.
+The official date of withdrawal from the program is the last date of attendance unless the school receives written notification indicating earlier withdrawal from the

 Tuition fees are reviewed annually.
 Tuition fees may be adjusted upward after the first year of enrollment to reflect increases in cost-of-living or program requirements (maximum 3%).
-For a break down see Table D from our catalog update.

 Several options for paying tuition are available.
 Students may be eligible for federal financial aid.
 For more information, please contact the financial aid office at 352.335.2332, or consult the current catalog.